scanff/win32-Projects/README.md

 # win32-Projects
 Various projects using Win32 API

-Although not as popular besides ASM still the fasted way to code on Windows!
+Although not as popular as higher lamgiagues these day.
+C/C++ using WinAPI is still the most direct and speedy way to code on Windows!